$21.00 – $53.00

 They even connect most of your plants together, giving those plants the ability to share nutrients and other compounds with each other!

-The reason they do all this is because the plants give them food in return.
+The reason they do all this is that the plants give them food in return.

 Some plants will give over 50% of the carbohydrates (which they produce through photosynthesis) to these fungi.